jonnyhoeven/workshop/README.md

 Another important concept in Kubernetes is Namespaces.
 Namespaces are used to divide cluster resources between different tenants, teams or applications.

-It's a powerful tool to divide resources and provides isolation between different applications.
-Commonly used to divide resources between different environments like development, staging and production.
+The `default` namespace is the place for objects with no other namespace.
+It's important to note that namespaces are not your security boundary, just methods to divide resources and provide `naming` isolation between identical deployments.
-Ideally the only difference between staging and production should be a namespace Configmap and Secrets.
+It's important to note that resources in different namespaces can communicate with each other and .

-The `default` namespace is the default namespace for objects with no other namespace.
-It's important to note that namespaces are not a security boundary, just methods to divide resources and provide isolation between different applications.
-It's important to note that resources in different namespaces can communicate with each other.
+A powerful tool to divide resources.
+Ideally the only difference between staging and production environments would be your Configmap and Secrets.

 ### ConfigMaps and Secrets

-ConfigMaps are a Kubernetes resources that allows decoupled configuration artifacts from image content in an effort to keep containerized applications portable.
+ConfigMaps provide a great pattern to configure your containers from the namespace they started in, you can use them to mount files, set environment values.
+More importantly, you can reuse the same ConfigMap for different environments and refer to this config map's keys to provision your deployment and much more.

 When you need to store sensitive information, such as passwords, OAuth tokens and SSH keys, you can use Secrets.
 If you need to store non-sensitive configuration data, you can use ConfigMaps.